4Liamk/KFusion/README.md

 * The library file should be seperate from the kernels which are loaded from a seperate text file.
 This allows each to be eddited and new functions to be created.
 * The libary must use an *void init(int argc, char ** argv)* function to initialize OpenCL and load kernels.
 KFusion will build on this.
 * Each library function must call one kernel directly.
+* kFusion expects you to wrap OpenCL calls in a function refered to as check(short ERRCODE).
+There are examples of this in check.c and check.h found in each of the example libraries

 ###Library Annotations
 At the library level, functions need to be annotated with regards to synchronization.
 This details if a function requires synchronized output.